EngelsI/ClassiCOL/README.md

 - New plots: Taxonomic slope plot, multiple alignment plot, order uniqueness overview plot, measured data-based tree plot
 - Updated **bird collagen database**.
 This database includes 209 bird species (8399 sequences).
 Old bird database has been removed.
 - Update: ClassiCOL_2_0_4 can now import **fragpipe** results files.
 (Only psm.tsv are used)
+- Update: ClassiCOL_2_0_6 now outputs all species that were considered during the ClassiCOL analysis (in a txt file)

 ## Previous updates of ClassiCOL version 1.0.0
 UPDATE version 1_0_2, bugs in output file fixed